 There appears to be duplicate sets of open graph tags.

-Any other plug-in that inserts the open graph properties into the code of your website (Yoast is one that comes to mind and can be easily fixed) may cause Open Graphite to not work properly.
+Any other plug-in that inserts the open graph properties into the code of your website may cause Open Graphite to not work properly.
+Yoast is a plugin that comes to mind and can be easily fixed.

-The only solution to resolve a conflict is to disable one of the plug-ins, or if you’re using Yoast, change a couple of settings.
+The only solution to resolve a conflict is to disable the other plug-in or theme option (if available), or if you’re using Yoast, change a couple of settings.

 How do I disable Yoast's built-in Open Graph support?